 that sailed people around the globe,

-So thats an update, to make us current in this 15 year old project. we are working on our blog now that we have about caught up with technology and websites, we even got the best hosting from services as Armchair Empire– well for this week anyway; so we will begin blogging about all of our company makes and mistakes and what we have done to make a difference in a few peoples lives—-and have A LOT OF FUN doing it– its only a guarantee of today, so have fun whatever you are doing.
+So thats an update, to make us current in this 15 year old project. we are working on our blog now that we have about caught up with technology and websites, well for this week anyway; so we will begin blogging about all of our company makes and mistakes and what we have done to make a difference in a few peoples lives—-and have A LOT OF FUN doing it– its only a guarantee of today, so have fun whatever you are doing.

 If you have any questions comments or ideas please email us.
 We welcome your feedback.